 Instead of small cardboard plates loaded with fusion food, stacks of big aluminum trays labeled candied rice, lentils and green beans came out of the truck's side window on a recent afternoon, so packed with food that some of them leaked from the sides.

 Joint Venture Silicon Valley, a San Jose-based nonprofit striving to address the region's quality of life and economic issues, launched this truck to collect leftovers from universities and companies to distribute to those in need.
-It's part of a new initiative called Silicon Valley Food Rescue, a system the organization created in response to studies that pointed to high rates of poverty and waste in Santa Clara County.
+It's part of a new initiative called Silicon Valley Food Rescue, a food-rescue system the organization created in response to studies that pointed to high rates of poverty and waste in Santa Clara County.